-Please note, the insurance policy does not name each indiviudal member.
+Please note, the insurance policy does not name each individual member.
 It covers ALL members of the union.

-Does the Scottish Artists Union offer any insurance other than public liability?
+Does the Scottish Artists Union provide any insurance other than public liability?

-Yes, since April 2018 we now offer Professional Indemnity Insurance to our membership.
+Yes, since April 2018 provide Professional Indemnity Insurance to our membership.
 Professional Indemnity insurance can covers legal costs and expenses incurred in your defence, as well as any damages or costs that may be awarded, if you are alleged to have provided inadequate advice, services or designs that cause your client to lose money.

 Members can access full details of their Insurance cover here.

-Contact Hencilla Canworth, insurance brokers with all enquiries regarding insurance cover and additional policies on 0202 8686 5050.
+Contact Hencilla Canworth, insurance brokers with all enquiries regarding details of Members insurance cover and additional policies on 0202 8686 5050.